terryhwchan/terryhwchan.github.io/_posts/2014-3-3-Hello-World.md

 # ![](https://raw.githubusercontent.com/terryhwchan/terryhwchan.github.io/master/12.png)
 *Comment: This shows the top 5 ranking songs for the entire year 2000, dates are properly matched using the weekly ranking*

+#### PROBLEM STATEMENT: How to create a top ranking billboard song in general?

+Independent Variables:

+* Artist the song
+* Length of the song
+* Genre of the song
+* Month of release the song

+Dependent Variable:

+* Aggregate popularity of the song = SUM of all weekly popularity score as defined by: weekly_popularity = 101 - weekly_ranking

+From the billboard dataset, we have the following answers for the 4 questions for year 2000:

+* Artist the song: Destiny's Child, Creed, N'Sync, Lonestar, and Christina Aguilara
+* Length of the song: 220sec (3min40sec) - 255sec (4min-15sec)
+* Genre of the song: ROCK!
+* Month of release the song: Does not seem to matter too much

+For the future data...similar to what we did above with the billboard data set:
+* we can collect data in each of the four independent variables(Artist, Genre, Length, Month of release) and the dependent variable (billboard rankings => aggregate popularity)
+* track the data over a longer period of time (instead only one year in our example)
+* account for disppearance then reappearance on the billboard if appropriate (which would gives us a more realistic popularity of the song
+* can collect addition data for the tracks such as:
+    * number of concurrent singles release by the same artist
+    * marketing budget of the song

 <!--Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).-->

 <!--![_config.yml]({{ site.baseurl }}/images/config.png)-->